Tilapia: Aquarium species

-Smaller West African species, such as Coelotilapia joka and species from the crater lakes of Cameroon, are more popular.
+Smaller West African species, such as Coelotilapia joka and species from the crater lakes of Cameroon, are more popular as aquarium fish.
 In specialised cichlid aquaria, tilapia can be mixed successfully with nonterritorial cichlids, armored catfish, tinfoil barbs, garpike, and other robust fish.
 Some species, including Heterotilapia buttikoferi, Coptodon rendalli, Pelmatolapia mariae, C. joka, and the brackish-water Sarotherodon melanotheron, have attractive patterns and are quite decorative.

 Commercial species

 Tilapia were originally farmed in their native Africa and Levant.
 Fast-growing, tolerant of stocking density, and adaptable, tilapia have been introduced to and are farmed extensively in many parts of Asia and are increasingly common aquaculture targets elsewhere.

 Aquaculture

 Farmed tilapia production in 2002 worldwide was about 1.5 e6t annually, with an estimated value of US$1.8 billion, about equal to those of salmon and trout.

 Unlike carnivorous fish, tilapia can feed on algae or any plant-based food.
 This reduces the cost of tilapia farming, reduces fishing pressure on prey species, avoids concentrating toxins that accumulate at higher levels of the food chain, and makes tilapia the preferred "aquatic chickens" of the trade.

 Because of their large size, rapid growth, and palatability, tilapia cichlids are the focus of major farming efforts, specifically various species of Oreochromis, Sarotherodon, and Coptodon (all were formerly in the namesake genus Tilapia).
 Like other large fish, they are a good source of protein and popular among artisanal and commercial fisheries.
 Most such fisheries were originally found in Africa, but outdoor fish farms in tropical countries, such as Papua New Guinea, the Philippines, and Indonesia, are underway in freshwater lakes.
 In temperate zone localities, tilapiine farming operations require energy to warm the water to tropical temperatures.
 One method uses waste heat from factories and power stations.

 At 1.3 million tonnes per annum, China is the largest tilapia producer in the world, followed by Egypt with 0.5 million.
 The US, by comparison, produces 10 thousand tonnes against a consumption of 2.5 million.